 The Government proposes to require businesses to submit accounts information to HMRC quarterly as part of the "Making Tax Digital" project.
-This was planned to start in 2018 but has now been deferred apart from VAT reporting.
+This was planned to start in 2018 for Income Tax but has now been deferred to 2026/27, although MTD for VAT started in 2019.
 You should therefore consider a computerised accounting package from the outset that enables you to comply with these new obligations.
 We can advise on the most suitable accounting software for your business.

-3.4 Chart of Accounts
+Chart of Accounts